theRealAph/ScopeLocals/README.md

 without needing its own local copy.

-It is also worth noting that the fork/join model offered by `StructuredExecutor` means that a value bound in a call to to `where()` has a determinate lifetime, as far as visibility via the `ExtentLocal` is concerned.
+It is also worth noting that the fork/join model offered by `StructuredExecutor` means that a value bound in the call to to `where()` has a determinate lifetime, as far as visibility via the `ExtentLocal` is concerned.
 The `Permission` object is available while the child thread is running.
 The call to `join()` at the end of the try block ensures that child threads can no longer be using